.

 The Story of Yehuda Mohel and Hashomer Hatzair

-Yehuda's father had heard about a position for a shochet that had opened up in Mlynov, where there was only one shochet at the time ("Rabbi Pesach") and Yehuda's father was to become the second shochet of Mlynov.
-The reason for this new opening in Mlynov will become apparent below, as we tell the story of Bunia Steinberg, another member of the Zionist youth groups at that time, whose father became butcher and shochet in Mlynov after the War against the advice of the local rabbi.
-After accidentally cutting himself and seeking medical treatment in Dubno, her father died from the lack of antibiotics.
+Yehuda's father heard about a position for a shochet that had opened up in Mlynov, where there was only one shochet at the time ("Rabbi Pesach") and Yehuda's father was to become the second shochet of Mlynov.
+The possible reason for this new opening in Mlynov will become apparent below, as we tell the story of Bunia Steinberg, another member of the Zionist youth groups at that time.
+Her father became a butcher and shochet in Mlynov after the War against the advice of the local rabbi.
+After accidentally cutting himself and seeking medical treatment in Dubno, her father died due to an infection (there being no antibiotics at the time).
 I recently made the connection between these two separate family stories that I had learned about and that had been passed down in their families unbeknowst to each other.
 It made me wonder if the young Bunia Steinberg and Yehuda Mohel felt awkward around each other over this trajedy that had brought them into each other's orbit.

 Back in Boromel, Yehuda's father, Eliezer, made an agreement to be bought out by the other two shochets in Boromel.
 With the money he made, the family was now able to purchase a nice house in Mlynov, which was a smaller town and where the cost of living was lower.